faenrandir/a_careful_examination/documents/threefold-nature-of-the-church/retentive_socialization/retentive_socialization_and_indoctrination_in_the_LDS_church.md

 > “Never.
 They would never do it.’

 This document attempts to _broadly_ address the question of _why_ many parents are willing to send their children off as LDS missionaries for two years.
-Neither parents or their children are "brainwashed" ("brainwashing" wouldn't be the term psychologists would use to describe the processes motivating this kind of action), but they both are the recipients of a significant level of socialization, and socialization is a powerful force for encouraging and discouraging certain kinds of behavior.
+Neither parents or their children are "brainwashed" ("brainwashing" wouldn't be the term most psychologists would use to describe the processes motivating this kind of action), but they both are the recipients of a significant level of socialization---and socialization is a powerful force for encouraging some behavior and discouraging other behavior.

-## Socialization
+## Indoctrination and Socialization

-The well-respected psychologist of religion, Benjamin Beit-Hallahmi, [explained](https://books.google.com/books?id=EfNTBAAAQBAJ&pg=PA43&lpg=PA43&dq=we+take+it+for+granted+benjamin+beit-hallahmi&source=bl&ots=Tgq6kGK3_5&sig=SdRbPV6WkxQBtF0pPubciSq2B60&hl=en&sa=X&ved=0ahUKEwi8lPqO95HWAhVD82MKHd7XB4cQ6AEIKDAA#v=onepage&q=%22Social%20learning%2C%20despite%20its%20seeming%20simplicity%22&f=false):
+The well-respected psychologist of religion, Benjamin Beit-Hallahmi, [explained](https://books.google.com/books?id=EfNTBAAAQBAJ&pg=PA43&lpg=PA43&dq=we+take+it+for+granted+benjamin+beit-hallahmi&source=bl&ots=Tgq6kGK3_5&sig=SdRbPV6WkxQBtF0pPubciSq2B60&hl=en&sa=X&ved=0ahUKEwi8lPqO95HWAhVD82MKHd7XB4cQ6AEIKDAA#v=onepage&q=%22Social%20learning%2C%20despite%20its%20seeming%20simplicity%22&f=false) (emphasis added):

 > Social learning, despite its seeming simplicity...remains **the best explanation for most religious actions**.
 It is the best explanation for the overall prevalence of religion, for individual religiosity, and for ... the most dramatic of religious acts and movements. ...
 The variety of religious traditions and the correspondence between the dominant tradition in the social environment and the religious beliefs of the individual are the most obvious proofs to the validity of the social learning approach, which is also able to explain what are considered intense religious experiences.
 Supernaturalism is inherently accessible, and children learn just one local version of it and in most cases become inexorably attached to it.

-This document outlines the practices and teachings that contribute to the socialization of Latter-day Saints and would help explain why Latter-day Saint parents are willing to send their 18 and 19 year old children away---and why those young adults are willing to go---for roughly two years to share their religion with others.
-Positive desires to share and to serve motivate many young Latter-day Saints to serve, but the negative repercussions a young person might experience by _not_ serving a mission is likely woven into their motivation.
-Both the positive and negative drives may be considered two sides of the same socializing-influence coin.

-Socializing forces have been organized from those which tend to initialize indoctrination, proceeding through those which sustain and deepen commitment, and followed by both passive and then active forces designed to prevent apostasy (i.e., retentive socialization).[^order]

-## Initial Indoctrination
+Below are 19 main sources of socializing influence which drive members towards activity and discourage them from activities which might diminish their belief and participation in the LDS Church.
+I acknowledge that counter-examples within Church approved resources exist which moderate some of the more extreme material and examples discussed below, even though I have not included them for the sake of brevity.
+In addition, the level of emphasis on retentive doctrine and practices that any given member of the LDS Church experiences will vary significantly from family-to-family, location-to-location, and which era in time a person experienced a particular LDS program.
+Still, I have attempted to focus on examples which will likely resonate with _most_ active members' experiences and constitute the threads which most strongly encourage devotion and retention.

-### Program involves extensive time learning doctrine
+### 1. Program involves extensive time learning doctrine

 LDS members spend a considerable amount of time in meetings teaching or learning LDS doctrine: